d6t/d6t-python/blogs/datasci-dags-airflow-meetup.md

 ### Problems with airflow/luigi in R&D settings

 Both libraries are a big step up for managing data workflows.
-But since they are optimized for
+But they are optimized for data engineering production settings, the UX for a data scientist was not great:

 * WET code for reading/writing data
-* Knowing filenames or database/table names where data is saved
+* Manually keep track of filenames or database table names where data is saved
 * Inconvenient to reset tasks as data, models and parameters change
 * Inconvenient to keep track of model results with different parameter settings

+d6tflow is optimized for data science settings.

 ![Filenames nightmare](images/d6tflow-filenames.png?raw=true "Filenames nightmare")

-### Tasks have input and ouput data
+### Benefit: Tasks have input and ouput data

 Instead of having to manually load and save data, this is handled by library.